yijiangh/conmech/README.rst

     sc.set_nodal_displacement_tol(trans_tol=trans_tol)

     # existing elements' indices
+    # leave to [] if want to solve the entire structure
     existing_ids = [0,4,88,6]

-    # False if the analysis result
+    # False if the analysis result does not satisfy the criteria above, or the stiffness solving fails (due to mechanism, etc.)
     sol_success = sc.solve(existing_ids)

     # Get all the analysis information:
     # nodal deformation, fixity reactions, element reactions
     success, nD, fR, eR = sc.get_solved_results()

+..
 See `python unit tests <https://github.com/yijiangh/conmech/blob/master/tests/python/test_stiffness_checker.py>`_ for more examples.

+See `the following python script <https://github.com/yijiangh/conmech/blob/master/examples/scripts/run.py>`_ for an example to construct and analyze a structure programmingly.

 Installation
 ------------